-If you're shortlisted you'll be invited for an interview in the week commencing on Monday 20 February 2023.
+If you're shortlisted you'll be invited for an interview.
 As part of the interview process, you'll be asked to make a five-minute presentation on a research project you've undertaken.

 You'll be notified as soon as possible after the interview dates whether your application has been successful, placed on a reserve list, or unsuccessful.
 If you are successful, you'll be required to confirm your intention to accept the studentship within 10 days.

 The studentships are fully funded for three and a half years and you must complete your PhD in four years.

 You'll receive a minimum of £18,622 per year for your living costs, which is paid to you in regular instalments.
 The UK Research and Innovation (UKRI) stipend is tax-free and does not need to be paid back.